amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

   }
 ```

-Now let's try again, this time with hex numbers so we can clearly see the offset
+Now let's try again, this time with hex numbers so we can see the offset.

 ```js
 // r = 114 or 0x72; a = 97 or 0x61; t = 116 or 0x74